-We knew these were coming, and now they’re here!
-The Dritz® Espadrille Wedges!
-The summer footwear is now available in a DIY version.
+Think espadrilles are just for summer?
+Think again!
+With a closed heel, a stacked ribbon toe in fabulous fall colors, and a matching ribbon ankle strap, your new shoes are just hours away.
+Dritz® Espadrille Wedges are DIY magic.
 Don’t you dare roll your eyes!
 Making your own shoes is easier and more fun than you might imagine.
 We were skeptical at first too.
 I mean… shoes?!
 Cobblers do that, right?!
 We have no business in the shoe business.
-But, Dritz® has thought through all the hard stuff, like providing the soles and the best construction tools and figuring out the patterns; leaving you the clever, creative part.
-We took on the challenge by designing toes made of stacked ribbon with a matching ribbon ankle strap.
+But, Dritz® has thought through all the hard stuff, like providing the soles and the best construction tools, and figuring out the patterns; leaving you the clever, creative part.
 Very chic, very simple.
 Make a pair for all your favorite outfits.

 Yes, the stores are already filled with back-to-school supplies, but I refuse to let go of summer.
 There are plenty of days left for fun in the sun!
 If you agree, our super cute Mesh Beach Bags are perfect for all the warm weather adventures yet to come.
 The mesh body lets sand and dirt sift out while at the same time allowing air to flow in and help dry out suits and towels.
 We used Dritz® Iron-on Letters to personalize our bags.
 Professional Dritz® hardware adds the functionality with an interior snapped pocket and detachable cross body strap.